ItalianoFrançaisDeutschEnglish

 5.1.1.
 Gemeinwesen.

 The community (Gemeinwesen) is the environment that nourishes human beings: a network of living relationships that binds human beings to each other, to the earth, to animals, to natural cycles, to nourishment, to care, to language, to the rhythms of life.
 It is not an ideal to be restored, but an elementary reality that has made human life possible for tens of thousands of years.
 Historical and anthropological evidence demonstrates its concrete, never utopian, variety.
 Abstraction gradually erases the very possibility of “being-with”: the loss of community is also a loss of shared presence, of certainty about one's position.
-Thus, the reality of earthly happiness—which, for Epicurus, is based on friendship, an elementary, lasting, and reciprocal form of relationship—vanishes.
+Thus, the reality of earthly happiness—which, for Epicurus, is based on friendship, an elementary, lasting, and reciprocal form of relationship—vanishes. ¶ It vanishes, but is not vanished: the Gemeinwesen is the being-in-common of man, a dimension that is part of his nature; an experiential, corporeal, tactile, mental, empathetic dimension.
+As it is lost, madness increases.
+Lost completely: extinction.

 Index Anthology Karl Marx, Jacques Camatte